Cybex Cloud Q Review

 The Cloud Q earned a 2 of 10 for weight, with a carrier weight of 13.67 lbs.
 This weight makes the Q one of the heaviest products and a poor choice for parents who travel, regularly use taxis, or plan to carry baby in their carrier.

 This car seat is compatible with the Cybex strollers and potentially a handful of other brands.
-In our reviews, we have only come across the Bugaboo Cameleon3 Combo that offers an adapter for the Cybex Cloud Q. This stroller did score well in our Car Seat and Stroller Combo Review, but it is a pricey stroller nearing $1200 for the stroller alone.
+In our reviews, we have only come across the Bugaboo Cameleon3 Combo that offers an adapter for the Cybex Cloud Q. This stroller did score well in our review of the best stroller and car seat combos, but it is a pricey stroller nearing $1200 for the stroller alone.